-With a sharp critical sense, a certain irony, and always a little poetry, Faten develops a reflection committed around the exercise of power, of citizen life or about the media excesses, of what transforms and regulates contemporary society, in Tunisia and elsewhere.
+With a sharp critical sense, a certain irony, and always a little poetry, Faten develops a reflection committed around the exercise of power, of citizen life or about the media excesses, of what transforms and regulates contemporary society.

 Faten Rouissi was born in 1967 in Tunis.
-She lives between Tunis and Brussels.
 Her polymorphic work uses various mediums, including painting, sculpture, textile but also installation, video, performance or happening.
 Faten changes mediums according to her sensitivity and immediate feeling.
 Very sensitive to her surroundings, she develops each day a new fragility, which she exteriorizes in a variety of works.

 Between 2009 and 2010, Faten Rouissi has developed a critical observation of her socio-political surroundings which she exteriorized in a variety of works.
 Her installation "La Grande Lessive", produced as part of DreamCity 2010 in the Medina of Tunis, evokes the need for radical political change in her country.

 Since 2011, Faten has carried out various civic actions in the public space including "Art in the street-Art in the neighborhood", "De Colline en Colline", and "Bye Bye Bakchich System".
 These projects have been carried out in various regions of Tunisia, including Sidi Bou Saïd, Chenini Tataouine, Takrouna and Sousse.

 The Badisches Landes Museum in Karlsruhe, Germany, acquired her installation "La grande Lessive" in 2013, evoking with poetry and humor the need for radical political changes in her country.